Material Girl: Chart performance

 The song debuted on the Billboard Hot 100 during the week of February 9, 1985, at position 43, when "Like a Virgin" was descending out of the top ten.
 The single climbed the Hot 100 quickly, jumping 13 spots to number five the week of March 9, 1985, and eventually spent two weeks at number two, held off by REO Speedwagon's "Can't Fight This Feeling" and Phil Collins' "One More Night".
 The week when the song slipped to position three, her upcoming single "Crazy for You" reached number four, giving Madonna two simultaneous top-five hits.
 "Material Girl" reached the top of the Hot Dance Club Songs but was less successful on the Hot R&B/Hip-Hop Songs chart, failing to enter the top 40 and peaking at number 49.
 It was placed at number 58 on the year-end chart for 1985, with Madonna becoming the top pop artist for the year.
 In Canada, the song debuted on the RPM Singles Chart at number 76, on the issue dated February 16, 1985.
 After five weeks, it reached a peak position of four on the chart and was present on the chart for a total of 21 weeks.
 It was ranked at number 46 on the RPM Year-End chart for 1985.

 In the United Kingdom, "Material Girl" debuted on the UK Singles Chart at number 24 on March 2, 1985, and reached a peak position of number three.
 It was present for a total of ten weeks on the chart.
-The song was certified gold by the British Phonographic Industry, for sales and streams exceeding 400,000 units.
+In August 2023, The song was certified platinum by the British Phonographic Industry, for sales and streams exceeding 600,000 units.
 According to the Official Charts Company, the song has sold 405,000 copies there.
 Across Europe, the song reached the top-ten in Austria, Belgium, Ireland, Netherlands, Spain and the Eurochart Hot 100 Singles, while reaching the top 40 of Germany, Italy and Switzerland.

 In Australia, the single debuted at number 25 on 17 March 1985 and peaked at number four three weeks later.
 It also reached the Top 5 in New Zealand and Japan.